 Logistically, banning cryptos could be impossible

 How would they actually do it?
 Let’s walk through it.
 The government might say let’s disallow fiat exchange using banks.
 Okay, the crypto community builds its own banks (already in the process).
-Or, we’ll buy bitcoin in other ways and trade on a DEX.
+Or, we’ll buy bitcoin in other ways, maybe do some mining, and trade on a DEX.

 Well, then let’s ban all crypto to crypto transactions.
 Okay, we’ll just get a VPN and maybe invest more in privacy coins.